CharlesStover/fetch-suspense/README.md

 # fetch-suspense
-React Suspense is a React hook that supports the React 16.6 Suspense component implementation.
+`useFetch` is a React hook that supports the React 16.6 Suspense component implementation.

 ## Use